SanderPe/SportEventMap/README.md

 # SportEventMap
 Prerequisites

-Have a CSV file in the correct structure with columns in the following order :
+Have a CSV file in the correct structure with columns in the following order:

-Start-Datum
+Start-Datum -> if this date is passed, the marker will turn to a darker color, if the event is in the future marker will be with a brighter color
 End-Datum
-Name
+Name -> this is used for the marker title
 Turnierart
 Ordnungsnummer
 Land
 Ort
-Region
-Offener-Turniername
+Region	-> This is used for the geocoding as well as the Ort and Land column Offener-Turniername
 Veranstalter
-Kategorie
-Meldeschluss
-Turnier-Link
-Ausschreibung-Link
+Kategorie	->  A to E Level and intertaional have diffrent colors Meldeschluss
+Turnier-Link	-> visible if you click on the pop up Ausschreibung-Link

+If your file has this structure, then you can upload it to the application and the results will show up on the map!

 Built with PHPstorm